 Serve plain or with toppings you enjoy.

 You may be familiar with Golden Milk; it's a yummy warm drink made with turmeric, black pepper and a sweetener in some milk.
 It's a traditional Indian drink to keep the doctor away.
 Golden milk is simple, delicious and healthy.
 If you want to make a simple drink, just stick to the basic recipe.
 The recipe I provide is plant based, but use what you have, like or need.

-I started out trying to make a non-dairy egg nog for my kids, using turmeric for color only, and ended up making a drink that tastes like spicy gingerbread that is satisfying, gut-healing, anti-parasitic, anti-inflammatory, calming, liver-moving, supportive of adrenal glands and more.
+I started out trying to make a non-dairy egg nog for my kids, using turmeric for color only, and ended up making a drink that tastes like spicy gingerbread that is satisfying, immune system supporting, gut-healing, anti-parasitic, anti-inflammatory, calming, liver-moving, supportive of adrenal glands and more.
 I make a double batch of this every week and then use the concentrate out of the fridge for a warm snack, dessert or small meal.
 A high quality blender is recommended.